-Okonomiyaki is a comfort food that was made famous during and after the war, as it was something easy to make with the ingredients that the people had while rice was scarce.
+Okonomiyaki is comfort food that was made famous during and after the war, as it was something easy to make with the ingredients that the people had while the rice was scarce.
 It’s pancake-like with eggs, cabbage, pork, often seafood and other ingredients added.
 There are two different styles: Hiroshima-style and Osaka-style.
 Try them both and see which one you prefer!

 They are pretty big, so you may consider sharing one especially if you hit Hondori street next!

 Walk along Hondori street!
 You’ll love looking in the stores and seeing all the different shops.
-It is not be as exciting as Osaka’s Dotonbori or Toyko’s Takeshita street, but there is a lot of good food here, too!
+It is not as exciting as Osaka’s Dotonbori or Toyko’s Takeshita street, but there is a lot of good food here, too!

 You can get oysters, Japanese pancakes, macarons, okonomiyaki and so much more, just keep walking until something smells good!

 The original castle was destroyed but a replica was built in 1958.
 It recounts the history of Hiroshima prior to WWII.
 A great place to read up on history or just enjoy a beautiful walk around the water that surrounds it.
 Check out their website here.

 Have you ever had a vending machine pizza?
 We gave it a try!
 It was pretty cool that you just had to hit a few buttons to choose your toppings, then sit back and wait.
 After several minutes our hot pizza came out in a takeaway box.
 We grabbed our slicer from the convenient drawer on the side and cut into our very own vending machine pizza!